 Keats’ grave in Rome is only one of the many beautiful funerary monuments in the non-catholic cemetery of Rome.
 Many more poets, artists and intellectuals are resting here: discover the protestant cemetery of Rome.

-Its official name is the non-catholic cemetery of Rome, but locals prefer to call it ‘the protestant cemetery’ or ‘The English cemetery’ in honor of its first and most prestigious inhabitants.
+Its official name is the non-catholic cemetery of Rome, but locals prefer to call it ‘the protestant cemetery of Rome’ or ‘The English cemetery of Rome’ in honor of its first and most prestigious inhabitants.
 Differences in nomenclature aside, however, Romans seem to agree that this little resting place that sits in the shade of Rome’s pyramid is one of the most peaceful, calming and romantic corners of the whole city.

 The non-catholic cemetery of Rome: why you should visit